kermitt2/entity-fishing/doc/build.rst

    ::
       mvn clean install

    Some tests will be executed.
-If all tests are sucessful, you should be now ready to run the service.
+If all tests are successful, you should be now ready to run the service.

 #. run the service with Jetty:
    ::